PaperMC/PaperDocs/source/server/configuration.rst

 track-plugin-scoreboards
 ~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false
-* **description**: Whether the server should track plugin scoreboards with only dummy objectives.
-This is a breaking change, however provides a much more sensible default value.
+* **description**: Whether the server should track plugin scoreboards with only
+  dummy objectives.
+This is a breaking change, however provides a much more
+  sensible default value.
+Enabling this with plugins using many scoreboards will
+  incur a performance degradation.

 suggest-player-names-when-null-tab-completions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~